foundersandcoders/old-playbook/code-reviews.md

 + If you think any of the files are too long (~200+ lines);
 + If you think the code could be made more modular;
 + If you think the functions are not well-named;
 + If any of the functions look too long to you;
++ If any of the functions look hard to test;
++ If variable names are not being declared at the top of the block in which they are used (why is this important?);
++ If any of the code does not look DRY;
++ If the code is not nicely commented;
++ If the indentation is not consistent;
 + If you cannot follow the flow of control in the code;
++ If you see any callbacks without error checking;
-+ If you think functions are too-deeply nested;
++ If you think functions are too-deeply nested (any signs of callback hell?);
 + If you see any username/password credentials in the code.